Bowire

 Below decks: tour every feature →

-A short look at what’s on the roadmap.
+A short look at what just landed — and what’s on the way.

 Nothing on this list is a commitment — Bowire is built in the open, and priorities shift with what users actually hit in practice.
 If something here matters to you, file an issue or start a discussion.